bioluminescence kayaking tours in the San Juan Islands

-Our Bioluminescence Kayak Tours offer you a chance to enjoy some of the finest light shows that nature provides!
+Sea Quest offers bioluminescence kayaking tours in the San Juan Islands every night.
+No prior experience is required to join our bioluminescence kayak tours which offer you a chance to enjoy some of the finest light shows that nature provides!
 Beneath our kayaks, the fertile waters of the San Juan Islands support plankton that produces sparkling lights.
 And in the sky above, our rain-shadow shields away clouds to create the clearest nights anywhere in western Washington.
+We are certain that kayaking in bioluminescence is an experience you’ll never forget!

 How do I Choose a Date for My Bioluminescence Kayak Trip in Friday Harbor?

 Bioluminescence and the lunar cycle have a strong relationship.
 A bright full moon will make the glowing organisms seem dimmer.
 Oppositely, a dark new moon will allow the full glory of bioluminescent organisms to shine!
 The “in-between” phases of the lunar cycle offer moderate displays.
 To increase your chances of seeing a good bioluminescence display on your kayak trip with Sea Quest, use the lunar calendar on this page and select a date with a darker moon.
-If you must pick a date with a partial moon, go when the moon is in the “third quarter” of the cycle.
-This is when the moon is waning (getting smaller) and rises later at night.
-The “first-quarter” moon is waxing (getting larger) and rises well before the sun sets.
+If you want to see a partial moon, the best time to do so is during the third quarter phase.
+This is when the moon is waning and rises later at night.
+The first quarter moon rises well before the sun sets, so it is not as visible.

 What Dates are Best for Bioluminescence Kayak Tours on San Juan Island?